turtleion/PySimpleInput/README.md

 pynew = PySimpleInput.new()
 ```

-*The difference between is in the changelog*
+*The difference between new and old is in the changelog*

 ### Method